 Students are expected to give full attendance at academic and clinical placement sessions.
 Students should notify the relevant module leader if absent from an academic session.
 Attendance registers will be taken and used to inform your academic standing.
 The Society and College of Radiographers recommend a minimum attendance level in order to demonstrate professional behaviour and academic competence.

 Absence from clinical practice should be notified to the placement area and practice learning unit.
-Students are expected to attend a desirable minimum of 90% of clinical practice time and an absolute minimum of 80% of clinical practice time as stipulated by The Society and College of Radiographers in order to meet professional requirements satisfactorily.
+There is a 90% attendance requirement in clinical practice and expectation of the same for the academic components.